How to Lead Executives as the CEO?

 The objective is to coach executives to achieve and maintain “Demonstrated” status.

-Once you have done this, take some time for reflection and analyze your team and individually.
+Once you have done this, take some time to reflect and analyze your team individually.

 Now ask the following questions: